ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 On the other hand, if you have **a Physical Lab Study**:

 1. First, we would like you to [Schedule a Pilot Testing](schedule-a-pilot-testing) with us
-2. After a successful pilot testing, [make a reservation for the lab](lab-reservation) in which you would like your research to be conducted
+2. After a successful pilot testing, based on the availability of the lab and the research assistants, we will make a reservation for you in the lab.
 3. After selecting the dates for the lab, you can [create time slots](arranging-time-slots) for participants in SONA.

 <br>

 ### Step 3: The Data Collection

-1. We will handle the [study launch](study-launch), and students will be notified about your study
+1. We will handle the [study launch](study-launch), and students in the VBL pool will be notified about your study
 2. [Your Responsibility During Data Collection](responsibility-during-data-collection)
 3. [Granting or Denying Payment](granting-or-denying-payment)